BarbaraDh/3DTerrain-TermiteMounds/README.md

     OUTPUT: csf_to_calculate_normals.txt

-    EXPLANATION:
+    EXPLANATION: file 'mounddetection1':

-                1. points are filtered: all points between th_dip_degree remain
+                1. data is filtered based on dip degree: all points between th_dip_degree remain

-                2. only points that have > th_NN points within 2 meter remain
+                2. data is filtered: points with less than th_NN points within a 2 m radius are discarded

                 3. Data is clustered using agglomerative clustering (distance thershold = th_clust)

+                4. extra points are added to each cluster, from the 'low_points' filtered data

-                4. Cluster is checked if it has a conical shape: center is optimized based on dip direction.
+                5. Cluster is checked if it has a conical shape: center is optimized based on dip direction.
 If optimized center point is > th_distance from mean (x,y), or RMSE of the optimalisation > th_RMSE, cluster is discarded.
+                Creates a file 'resultsoptimizingcenter.csv' which lists the RMSE before and optimizing the termite mound center, and the distance between the initial center and optimized.
+Creates a folder 'plots' in which the optimized center is visualised.
+Creates a file 'temporaryresultsmounds.txt'.

+                6. extra points are added to each cluster, coming from the 'CSF' data

 5)  Calculate normals in CloudCompare, can be done via python